 AboutMy recent research concerns French Atlantic visual culture, coastal ecology, the rise of marine sciences in France and it encourages dialogues between 19th and 21st century aesthetics and ecological ethics.
 I work with first-hand experience of coastal landscapes, primary research in museums, archives and artist communities with a methodology informed by ecocriticism, new materialism and trans-corporeality.
 Across my projects is a shared fascination with the material flows of fish and animals, seaweed, salt, people, sand, stones, boats and other actors that move across and through the tide line, and the ways in which the visual culture of the shore visualizes intensely local perceptions of tide, geology, beach morphology, and marine botany.
-I am Professor of Visual Studies in the Department of English and Cultural Studies at Bryant University in Smithfield RI (USA); I serve on the Executive Board of Directors of the Nineteenth-Century Studies Association, an interdisciplinary organization that has grown to be a major conference venue for historians of 19th-century art and visual culture.
+I am Professor of Visual Studies in the Department of English and Cultural Studies at Bryant University in Smithfield RI (USA); I am Vice President of the Nineteenth-Century Studies Association, an interdisciplinary organization that has grown to be a major conference venue for historians of 19th-century art and visual culture.

 EducationPh.D.
 2001, History of Art, Institute of Fine Arts, New York University.
 Dissertation: “The Artistic Origins of the French Peasant-Painter.
 Jean-François Millet: Between Normandy and Barbizon.”
 Committee members: Linda Nochlin (chair), Robert L. Herbert, Robert Rosenblum.